 If the amount of fat is minimal, such an exercise will help to pack the existing volume of the arms into the armor of hard, convex and relief muscles.

-Conclusion: there are not so many exercises for the brachialis, but if you want and the right approach, you can pump it up pretty quickly.
+Conclusion: There are not so many exercises for the brachialis, but if you want to work them and take the right approach, you can pump them up pretty quickly.

-I hope my story about hammer exercise and how to pump up brachialis will be useful and will help add volume to your arms, making them big, powerful and refined.
+I hope this story about the hammer exercise and how to pump up the brachialis will be useful and will help add volume to your arms, making them big, powerful and refined.
 The kind we all dream of.
 May the strength be with you.
 And the mass!